SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     <#function#>(<#argument 1#>, <#argument 2#>, <#argument 3#>)

-The *function* can be any expression whose value is of a functional type.
+The *function* can be any expression whose value is of a function type.

 If the function definition includes names for its parameters, the function call must include a names before its arguments